• Skip to primary navigation

 • 🥡 Storing & Reheating

-You can also make these classic potatoes O’Brien ahead of time and freeze, so you have delicious breakfast potatoes ready for any time you want a delicious and easy breakfast!
+You can also make these classic skillet potatoes ahead of time and freeze them.
+Then you have delicious breakfast potatoes ready whenever you need a quick and easy breakfast.

 Potatoes o'brien ingredients with labels.

-• 3 large Russet Potatoes – Russet potatoes are the classic potato used for potatoes O’Brien.
+• Russet Potatoes – Russet potatoes are the classic potato used for potatoes O’Brien.
 You should wash these well and dice them into ½-inch cubes.
+Yukon gold potatoes or yellow potatoes would be my next choice, followed by red potatoes.

-• 2 tablespoons Vegetable Oil – We’ll need a good amount of oil to fry these potatoes so that they don’t stick to the pan!
-I like a neutral oil with a high smoke point like vegetable oil for this recipe.
+• Cooking Oil – We’ll need a good amount of oil to fry these potatoes so they don’t stick to the pan.
+I like a neutral oil with a high smoke point like vegetable oil or beef tallow instead of olive oil for this recipe.
+You can finish with a tablespoon of butter for added richness.

-• ½ large Green Bell Pepper – You can’t have potatoes O’Brien without peppers!
-The green bell pepper should be de-seeded and cut into ½ -inch dice as well.
+• Green Bell Pepper – You can’t have potatoes O’Brien without peppers.
+The green bell pepper should be de-seeded and cut into ½ -inch diced pieces.

-• ½ large Red Bell Pepper – The red bell pepper should also be de-seeded and cut into ½-inch dice!
-You want the potatoes, onions, and peppers all to be around the same size.
+• Red Bell Pepper – The red bell pepper should be de-seeded and cut into ½-inch dice.
+You want the potatoes, onions, and peppers to be around the same size.

-• ¼ cup Onion – You can use white or yellow onion, depending on preference.
-The onion should be about the same size as the peppers and potatoes, but they will shrink more during cooking.
+• Onion – You can use white or yellow onion, depending on preference.
+The onion should be about the same size as the peppers and potatoes but it will shrink more during cooking.

 🔪 How To Make Potatoes O'Brien